r1alfarraj/UC-final-project/README.md

 ### Project Name
 BookShop
 # Idea

-Problem and solutions if found
-Make like easy to read books online by one program
+Make life easy to read books online by one program and rate it

 # Future Work
 add more books